 Jax pays a visit to the DA.
 He tells her about Tara’s death and that the Chinese lives that were taken were uncalled for.
 He tells her his mother did it.
 Absolutely everything.
 That way no one takes the blame for the nonsense except for him and his mother.
 There’s a promise that he leaves this woman, who has always claimed to be doing right because of her inner battles.
 Jax tells her at that at the end of the day there will be no more violence.
 He doesn’t explain how and that leaves her perplexed.
 But she will see.
 He mentions where Unser and his mom are.
 The two corpses are found back in Oregon.

 Jax shoots a few rounds in a cops direction and manages to attract a hoard of troopers riding after him.
 Jarry called an APB out on him for all of the murders he committed that day.
-Without a care in the world, he continues riding out the highway in his fathers old fixed up bike.
+In a state of inner peace, Jax continues riding out the highway in his fathers old fixed up bike.
 He’s not riding his own bike for this ride.
-The bike doesn’t look like it could outrun a scooter, but the cops follow behind leisurely, as if they don’t have a care in the world either.
+The bike doesn’t look like it could outrun a scooter, but the cops follow behind leisurely as if they don’t have a care in the world either.
 The final ride.
 He can see double the amount of cops coming from the front and it looks like Jax is going to get cornered.
 But out of the corner of the road comes a truck and Jax smiles with relief.
 It’s Milo the truck driver that helped Gemma get to her dad’s nursing home back in Oregon.
 Jax steers his bike towards the truck with his hands extended at his side, in freedom.
 He hits.

 The piece of bread, the homeless lady was seen eating, is on the side of the road.
 The crows are pecking at it.
 The crows are significant in the show SOA and they symbolize death.
 A pool of blood leaks towards the bread, supposedly from Jax’s body.
-Theres a final touch of destiny in this scene.
-Like it was suppose to happen no matter what.
+The grape stains from earlier make so much sense now.
+There’s a final touch of destiny in this scene.
+Like it was supposed to happen no matter what.

 image source: FX Network